 Nature Security Term Loan i.
 First Charge against the Property Financed. ii.
-Subservient Charge on the movable Fixed Assets and Receivable of the Company. iii.
+Subservient Charge on the movable Fixed Assets and Receivables of the Company. iii.
 Personal Guarantee of the Promoter Director.
 Buyers Credit i.
 Letter of Credit. ii.
 First Charge on the Company's entire Book Debts, Bills whether documentary or clean, outstanding monies, receivables, both present and future. iii.
 First Charge on the Fixed Assets of the Company, both present and future. iv.
 Personal Guarantees of the Promoter Director.
 Cash Credit / Over Draft First Charge on the Company's entire Book Debts, Bills whether documentary or clean, outstanding monies, receivables, both present and future.
 First Charge on the Fixed Assets of the Company, both present and future.
-First Charge on the Fixed Assets of the Company, both present and future.
+Personal Guarantees of the Promoter Director.
 Short Term Demand Loan First Charge on Current Asset and Personal Guarantee of Director.ii.
 Post Dated Cheques of the Company.
 Vehicle Loan i.
 First Charge on the Vehicles Financed.
-Bank Loans of subsidiary (VTR Plc., UK) Secured by a fixed and floating charge over the Assets of the Subsidiary.
+Bank Loans of subsidiary (VTR PIc., UK) Secured by a fixed and floating charge over the Assets of the Subsidiary.